kubestellar/kubestellar/docs/content/v0.20/architecture.md

     -  If the object was not found (because it was deleted) worker returns.
        A delete event for that object consumed by the event handler enqueues a key for [Object Deleted](#object-deleted).
-    -  Gets the lister for Placement objects and list all placements
+    -  Gets the lister for BindingPolicy objects and list all binding policies
-    -  Iterates on all placements, and for each placement:
+    -  Iterates on all binding policies, and for each of them:
-        - evaluates whether the object matches the downsync selection criteria in the Placement.
+        - evaluates whether the object matches the downsync selection criteria in the `BindingPolicy`.
         - If there is a match, list ManagedClusters and find the matching clusters using the label selector expression for clusters.
         - If there are matching clusters, add the names of the cluster to a hashmap setting the name of the cluster as a key.
-Cluster groups from different placements are merged together.
+Cluster groups from different bindind policies are merged together.
-        - If any of the matched Placements has ` WantSingletonReportedState` set to true, clusters are sorted in alphanumerical order and only the first cluster is selected for delivery.
-Note that setting `WantSingletonReportedState` in one of the placements that matches the object affects the behavior for all matching placements, those with matching clusters and those w/o matching clusters.
+        - If any of the matched `BindingPolicy` has ` WantSingletonReportedState` set to true, clusters are sorted in alphanumerical order and only the first cluster is selected for delivery.
+Note that setting `WantSingletonReportedState` in one of the binding policies that matches the object affects the behavior for all matching binding policies, those with matching clusters and those w/o matching clusters.
     -  If there are no matching clusters, the worker returns without actions and is ready to process other events from the queue.